dancebergis/AspNetSelfHostDemo/README.md

-# Requirements done [+], undone [-]:
+# Requirements done [+], not done [-]:

-[-] It has its own database where municipality taxes are stored

-[+] Taxes should have ability to be scheduled (yearly, monthly ,weekly ,daily) for each municipality

-[-] Application should have ability to import municipalities data from file (choose one data format you believe is suitable)

-[+] Application should have ability to insert new records for municipality taxes (one record at a time)

-[+] User can ask for a specific municipality tax by entering municipality name and date

-[+] Errors needs to be handled i.e. internal errors should not to be exposed to the end user

-[+] You should ensure that application works correctly
+[-] It has its own database where municipality taxes are stored [+] Taxes should have ability to be scheduled (yearly, monthly ,weekly ,daily) for each municipality [-] Application should have ability to import municipalities data from file (choose one data format you believe is suitable) [+] Application should have ability to insert new records for municipality taxes (one record at a time) [+] User can ask for a specific municipality tax by entering municipality name and date [+] Errors needs to be handled i.e. internal errors should not to be exposed to the end user [+] You should ensure that application works correctly

 # Extra:

-* Application is deployed as a self-hosted windows service > if you build TaxManager project and run it as a service
+* Application is deployed as a self-hosted windows service > if you build TaxManager project and run it as a service ?
 * Update record functionality is exposed via API > if webService that accepts HTTP POST is ok?

 # Usage:

 "Producer service" : Build TaxManager.
 Run.
-"Consumer service" : get Postman (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).
-Do HTTP requests.
+"Consumer service" : here it is -> https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop.
+Use it to do HTTP requests.
 Samples are included (Tax test.postman_collection.json)

 Examples: